 Brian K. Kwon, MD, PhD, FRCSC

-A Praxis Executive Committee was convened to lead the work of prioritizing and sharing actions by Praxis 2016 participants.
-Led by Graham Creasey and supported administratively through a secretariat at the Rick Hansen Institute, the Praxis Executive Committee will serve as a bridge between the work of Praxis 2016 participants and the implementation of change in the SCI research and consumer communities.
+A Post-Praxis Executive Committee was convened to lead the work of prioritizing and sharing actions by Praxis 2016 participants.
+Led by Graham Creasey and supported administratively through a secretariat at the Rick Hansen Institute, the Post-Praxis Executive Committee will serve as a bridge between the work of Praxis 2016 participants and the implementation of change in the SCI research and consumer communities.

-A comprehensive Praxis 2016 report will be disseminated to conference delegates and other key stakeholders in the fall.
+A comprehensive Praxis 2016 conference report was disseminated to conference delegates and other key stakeholders in November 2016.
+You may access the full report here.
 Peer-reviewed publications will also be produced in relation to the conference.
 Visit www.rickhanseninstitute.org for updates.

 Get involved and keep informed